Instant Pot Beef Stew Recipe – Healthy Comfort Food in 45 Minutes

 Frequently Asked Questions

-Can I make this ahead of time?
+Can I make this Instant Pot Beef Stew ahead of time?

-What can I substitute for red wine?
+What can I substitute for the red wine in this recipe?

 Conclusion